f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 - F5-COMMON-SMI
 - F5-ALERT-MIB

-As of F5OS-A 1.x.x the list of alerts that can be configured as traps is as follows:
+As of F5OS-A 1.x.x the following alerts and traps are available:

 - Interface UP
 - Interface DOWN